Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models

 where the projection errors $w(Y_0,D_1)$ simplify to:

 \end{proposition}

-This proposition confirms that an intuitive causal interpretation of the 2SLS estimand for the coefficient of $\Delta D_{2}$ exists under sufficiently restrictive conditions.
-A proof is presented in Appendix \hyperref[apx:proofs]{A}.
-Intuitively, the proof proceeds in the three steps.
-First, derive the expression in \eqref{eq:weights-convex} for the projection errors.
-Next, eliminate the confounding (second) term in \eqref{eq:2sls-fwl}.
+This proposition confirms that an intuitive causal interpretation of the IV estimand for the coefficient of $\Delta D_{2}$ exists under additional conditions on individual heterogeneity.
+Intuitively, the proof (presented formally in Appendix \ref{apx:proofs}) proceeds in three steps.
+First, derive the expression of the projection errors in \eqref{eq:weights-convex}.
+Next, eliminate the confounding (second) term in \eqref{eq:iv-fwl}.
 Finally, establish the convex weights in \eqref{eq:te-convex}.

-A technical note worth mentioning is that only the mean version of sequential exchangeability (Assumption \ref{assn:mse}b) is invoked in the first and second steps of the proof; in the third step, the full version (Assumption \ref{assn:mse}a) is required in period $t=1$ to separate restrictions on selection from restrictions on heterogeneity.
+Only the mean version of sequential exchangeability (Assumption \ref{assn:mse}b) is invoked in the first and second steps; in the third step, the full version (Assumption \ref{assn:mse}a) is required in period $t=1$ to separate restrictions on selection from restrictions on heterogeneity.

 Proposition \ref{thm:2sls-te} complements the existing literature.
-It is well-known that the average treatment effect $E[\tau(d_1)]$ is identified for $d_1\in\{0,1\}$ under sequential exchangeability in Assumption \eqref{assn:mse}; see, e.g., an application of the $g$-formula in \citep{robinshernan2009chapter}.
-In comparison, our contribution is to show how to use an alternative 2SLS approach to estimate a different causal effect parameter, which is a weighted aggregate of treatment effects where the weights can be recovered from observable moments.
+It is well-known that the average treatment effect (ATE) $E[\tau_2(d_1)]$ is identified for $d_1\in\{0,1\}$ under sequential exchangeability in Assumption \eqref{assn:mse}; see, e.g., the $g$-formula in \citep{robinshernan2009chapter}.